100 people gathered in the Albany High School

 Now, times have changed.

-Reorganizing Albany High was a top priority in
+Reorganizing Albany High has been a top priority in recent years.
+The process

 gained increased urgency in January 2010 when